Power BI error bars for uncertainty visualization

 Rank in Access Query (Sales Ranking)

-A common request I get is for ranking of sales in Access by region, state and item combination for analysis and space management.
+A common request I get these days is for ranking of sales in Access by region, state and item combination for analysis and space management.
 In my business, we have some overlap, where a state can be part of two separate areas or regions, for example Southern CA vs. Northern CA. It’s helpful for us to show separate rankings for each region and state combo, as the results often tell a different story for each.

 The Pass-Through query below enables me to determine the ranking at each of these levels.
 By entering as a Pass-Through query, you can utilize the Rank and Partition SQL commands.
 After running this query, I bring the data into Excel for further analysis, but this query is a good starting point for any similar analyses.